Natalie Pierce

 Bert Kaminski

-Bert Kaminski serves as Chief Counsel and a member of the executive leadership team at ServiceMax Inc., a California based cloud application provider.
-Bert is responsible for the legal affairs of the company and advises all levels of business and executive management on a broad range of legal, privacy and technology related-issues.
+Prior to joining Google, Bert was General Counsel and a member of the executive leadership team of ServiceMax Inc., a California based cloud application provider, where he was responsible for all legal affairs of the company including privacy and technology related legal issues.

-Previously Bert was Assistant General Counsel at Oracle, leading the Cloud Legal team and serving as the principal attorney globally for Oracle’s cloud computing and information technology managed services businesses.
+Bert began his in-house legal career at Oracle.
+Bert established and led Oracle’s Cloud Legal team, and as Assistant General Counsel, served as the principal attorney globally for Oracle’s cloud computing and information technology managed services businesses.

 Bert recently served as President of the New Jersey chapter of the Association of Corporate Counsel (ACC) and presently leads its Technology Law committee.
-Bert currently serves as an appointed member of the Privacy Bar Advisory Board of the International Association of Privacy Professionals (IAPP).
+Bert served as an appointed member of the Privacy Bar Advisory Board of the International Association of Privacy Professionals (IAPP).

 Ignatius Grande